-Mt.
-Union became the railroad's connection to the outside world with the Pennsylvania Railroad while Rockhill Furnace was home to the EBT's primary yard and shops as well as the RI&C's Rockhill Iron Furnace.
-By November of 1874 the line was extended further westward to the mining town of Robertsdale.
+Rockhill Furnace also served another function, as the RI&C's iron furnace works.
+By November of 1874 the EBT was extended further westward to the mining town of Robertsdale.
 The line featured steep grades and sharp curves, a trademark of the railroad.
-The East Broad Top route this extension was quite circuitous with steep grades.
-The railroad continued to grow, albeit marginally, after this time adding branches and secondary lines to continue reaching more mines; at its peak the EBT owned 33-miles of main line and another 27 miles of branch.
-In all, its network totaled roughly 60 miles altogether including branches.
-Just after the turn of the 20th century the company substantially rebuilt its property with heavier rail and bridges to handle longer and heavier coal trains.
+The East Broad Top continued to grow, albeit marginally, after this time by adding branches and secondary lines to continue reaching more mines; at its peak the EBT owned 33-miles of main line and another 27 miles of branch.
+In all, its network totaled roughly 60 miles.
+Into the 20th century the railroad substantially rebuilt its property with heavier rail and bridges to handle longer and heavier coal trains.

-This time period was also one of transition for the East Broad Top Railroad.
-Steel became the preferred metal of choice over iron in essentially every application due to its increased strength and durability; because of this the Rockhill Iron Furnace shutdown causing a loss of traffic for the EBT.
-Additionally, the silica brick industry sprung up around Mount Union which used a locally quarried aggregate known as ganister rock in the baking process, which became an important but unsubstantial source of freight for the railroad.
-Aside from coal and aggregate the EBT also hauled a variety of other type of freight that included local agriculture, animal feed, and timber.
-Freight traffic remained steady through the 1940s, despite lean years during the Great Depression, which enabled the company to further improve its operations; new steam locomotives were purchased and it constructed new maintenance facilities and a coal cleaning plant.
+This time period also marked a transition on the East Broad Top; steel had replaced iron as the preferred metal of choice in essentially every application due to its increased strength and durability.
+As a result, the Rockhill Iron Furnace shutdown causing the railroad a major loss of traffic.
+At around the same time the silica brick industry sprang up around Mount Union.
+This product used a locally quarried aggregate known as ganister rock in the baking process; bricks became an important, albeit secondary, source of freight for the railroad.
+Aside from coal and aggregates the EBT also hauled a variety of other freight that including local agriculture, animal feed, and timber.
+Freight traffic remained steady through the 1940s, despite lean years during the Great Depression.
+The continued success allowed the railroad to constructed new maintenance facilities and a coal cleaning plant.

-In 1964 the EBT was declared a National Historical Landmark, forever preserving its future and in 1983 The Friends of the East Broad Top, Inc. was incorporated to both further enhance the railroad's appeal to the public as well as rebuild the property.
+In 1964 the EBT was declared a National Historical Landmark, forever preserving its future and in 1983 The Friends of the East Broad Top, Inc. was formed to both further enhance the railroad's public appeal as well as rebuild the property.
 The volunteer effort has been a monumental success with many buildings since restored, perhaps even better than during the EBT era.
 The first attempt to restore the main line to Robertsdale was launched in 2009 by the East Broad Top Railroad Preservation Association (EBTPA), an all volunteer group.
 Unfortunately, funding for this idea was never secured.
 In addition, the Kovalchicks (which still owned the property) and EBTPA could not come to an agreement for the railroad's continued operation beyond 2011.
 The family was interested in the property's long-term preservation but no longer wished to continue operating it as a tourist attraction.